responsible-ai-collaborative/aiid/mongo.md

 **Top Level Attributes**

 * `_id`: 5534b8c29cfd494a0103d45a # MongoDB database hash
-* namespace: this determines how things are presented to users as facets within the Algolia index and determines the named path to the taxonomy's detail page.
+* `namespace`: this determines how things are presented to users as facets within the Algolia index and determines the named path to the taxonomy's detail page.
-* weight: this determines the priority of displaying the taxonomy when multiple taxonomies are entered in the system.
+* `weight`: this determines the priority of displaying the taxonomy when multiple taxonomies are entered in the system.
-* description: this is a markdown description of the taxonomy that is presented on the taxonomy detail page
+* `description`: this is a markdown description of the taxonomy that is presented on the taxonomy detail page
-* field_list: a list detailing the classifications within the taxonomy
+* `field_list`: a list detailing the classifications within the taxonomy

 **Field Description List**

-* "short_name": "" # the display name for the field when it is presented as a facet. (e.g., "intent" would be presented as `CSET:intent`)
+* `short_name`: "" # the display name for the field when it is presented as a facet. (e.g., "intent" would be presented as `CSET:intent`)
-* "long_name": "" # the display name for the field as presented to users.
+* `long_name`: "" # the display name for the field as presented to users.
-* "short_description": "This goes in tooltips and other short descriptions" # Must be defined
+* `short_description`: "This goes in tooltips and other short descriptions" # Must be defined
-* "long_description":"This goes in the documentation page for the taxonomy"
+* `long_description`: "This goes in the documentation page for the taxonomy"
-* "display_type": "string" # values are in {"string", "text", "multi", "date",  "enum", "bool", "list", "location"}
+* `display_type`: "string" # values are in {"string", "text", "multi", "date",  "enum", "bool", "list", "location"}
-* "mongo_type": "" # MongoDB datatype see "alias" [here](https://docs.mongodb.com/manual/reference/operator/query/type/#available-types) for acceptable values.
+* `mongo_type`: "" # MongoDB datatype see "alias" [here](https://docs.mongodb.com/manual/reference/operator/query/type/#available-types) for acceptable values.
-* "default": "" # the values that sit in the form as a starting value when applying a taxonomy.
+* `default`: "" # the values that sit in the form as a starting value when applying a taxonomy.
 Default: `nil`
-* "placeholder": "" # that to place in the form when classifying according to this taxonomy.
+* `placeholder`: "" # that to place in the form when classifying according to this taxonomy.
 Default: `nil`
-* "permitted_values": [] # optional, only used with `multi` and `enum` display types
+* `permitted_values`: [] # optional, only used with `multi` and `enum` display types
-* "weight": 0 # Determines presentation order of the classification
+* `weight`: 0 # Determines presentation order of the classification
-* "instant_facet": false # Determines whether the taxonomy item will be exported to the Algolia instant search index
+* `instant_facet`: false # Determines whether the taxonomy item will be exported to the Algolia instant search index
-* "required": false # indicates whether the namespace may have classifications associated with it, but without this particular field
+* `required`: false # indicates whether the namespace may have classifications associated with it, but without this particular field
-* "public": true # indicates that the field should not be displayed to the general public.
+* `public`: true # indicates that the field should not be displayed to the general public.
 It will be displayed to authenticated users
-* "render_as": string # optional, overwrites the `display_type` property when rendering.
+* `render_as`: string # optional, overwrites the `display_type` property when rendering.
 The only supported value is `description_toggle` which shows the field's description if its value is `true`.

 **Additional notes**

-* display_type's values have these additional notes for determining how the mongo_type will be displayed.
+* `display_type`'s values have these additional notes for determining how the mongo_type will be displayed.
   * string: short text of approximately 140 characters
   * text: textual input potentially of arbitrary length
   * multi: multiple selectable short values